SamHames/image-processing-demo/README.md

 # image-processing-demo

-A demonstration of using scikit-image to load and process an image.
+An interactive demonstration of using scikit-image to load and process an image.